jsx-eslint/eslint-plugin-react/docs/rules/no-allocation-in-props.md

 ## When Not To Use It

-If you do not use JSX or do not want to enforce that array/object allocations don't occur in props, then you can disable this rule.
+If you do not want to enforce that array/object allocations don't occur in props, then you can disable this rule.